Auto Attach is designed to join the correct quantity of the correct pools with a consumer in order to fully provide as many products as possible.

 This document is intended to provide details on the Auto Attach algorithm.
 The first section is a set of diagrams each intended to explain in greater detail the Auto Attach algorithm.
 The second section provides a more intricate textual description of the process.

-The following diagrams show how SLA affected the auto attach algorithm up to candlepin version 2.4 and how that changed from 2.5 onwards.
+The following diagrams show how SLA affected the auto attach algorithm up to candlepin version 2.4 and how that changed from 3.1 onwards.
+From Candlepin 3.1 onwards, SLAs are only used to prioritize pools.

 Below is a more detailed and technical description of the Auto Attach process.
 If you are looking for details on why Auto Attach chose a particular set of pools, start with the diagrams